noahadhikari/binvox-ml-model/README.md

 Using a virtual environment before package installation is recommended.
 To do so, run `python -m venv .venv` from the `binvox-ml-model` directory, which should create a folder called `.venv`.
 Then, run `source .venv/Scripts/activate` to activate the virtual environment.
 If you're using an editor like VSCode or PyCharm, you'll also need to switch the Python interpreter to use the virtual environment you just created.

+To get out of the virtual environment, simply run `deactivate`.

 ### Package installation

 Python 3.10.11 and the following packages (and their subdependencies) were used: